Mathare Youth Sports Association: History and background

-MYSA was founded in 1987 by Canadian Bob Munro who was an advisor at the time for the United Nations in Nairobi, for environmental policy, water resources management and sustainable development.
+MYSA was founded in 1987 by Canadian Bob Munro (1942-2025) who was an advisor at the time for the United Nations in Nairobi, for environmental policy, water resources management and sustainable development.
 In Mathare children led him to a football field that was covered with flinders and trash.
 With cleaning the field the first step was made for MYSA.

-On August 22, 1987, a youth competition was started with 27 clubs.
+On August 22, 1987, a youth competition was started with 27 clubs, Lucky Strikers Vs. Gwangi was the 1st match to be played at Center, goal scored by 6 year old Solomon 'Solo' Teklu was the 1st goal to be scored, but Gwangi won 2-1..

 In 2010, 14,000 children in 1,200 teams are active.
 Meanwhile, MYSA has grown to be the greatest youth association of Africa.

+Since 1992 there is football for girls as well, 1st Chairman of the league was from amongst the MYSA youths, 1st chairman was also Solomon 'Solo' Teklu, who was also the 15 years old coach of Mama Fatuma Children's home, a team made up of Orphans in Eastleigh, who were the innagural Champions, and in 2006 one-third of the players at MYSA were girls.

-Since 1992 there is football for girls as well and in 2006 one-third of the players were girls.
-MYSA has its own professional football club, Mathare United F.C., which meanwhile has provided four players to the national football team of Kenya.
+MYSA has its own professional football club formed in 1994, Mathare United F.C., MYSA was a pipeline of talents that were selected as All-Stars from different MYSA teams to form Mathare United, players who joined MYSA at 6 yrs old became professional athletes, which meanwhile has provided numerous players to the national football team of Kenya.
 Football players Doreen Nabwire, Dennis Oliech of AJ Auxerre and Jamal Mohammed once started their careers at MYSA.